sunfishcode/wasm-reference-manual/WebAssembly.md

 **Validation:**
  - The index space is required to have at most one element.
  - For each linear-memory declaration in the index space:
-    - If a `maximum` size is present, it is required to be at least the `minimum` size.
+    - If a `maximum` length is present, it is required to be at least the `minimum` length.
-    - If a `maximum` size is present, the index of every byte in a linear memory with the maximum size is required to be representable in an [varuPTR].
+    - If a `maximum` length is present, the index of every byte in a linear memory with the maximum length is required to be representable in an [varuPTR].

 > The validation rules here specifically avoid requiring the size in bytes of any linear memory to be representable as a [varuPTR].
 For example a 32-bit